snapkat/searchEngine/README.md

 # searchEngine

-Requires bottle framework in the root folder to work!
-Python 2.7, BeautifulSoup 3.2.1
+Python 2.7

 ##Frontend
-###Frontend Dependencies
+###Dependencies
+bottle
 beaker
+gevent
 httplib2
 uritemplate
 google-api-python-client
 oauth2client* #not sure if included in prev..

 ###To start server at port 80: